 Prior to the commencement of works, details demonstrating compliance with the above requirements must be submitted to the Certifier.
-A copy of the CPTMP must be submitted to the Certifier, Council, the Port Authority, EPA, TfNSW and the Planning Secretary.
+A copy of the CPTMP must be submitted to the Certifier, Council, City of Sydney Council, the Port Authority, EPA, TfNSW and the Planning Secretary.